guettli/simple21term/README.md

 * Create superuser: In terminal `python manage.py createsuperuser`
 * Run tests: In terminal `python manage.py test zero21` (if there is something wrong, please create an [issue](https://github.com/guettli/zero21tree/issues))
 * Run development server: In terminal `python manage.py runserver` (or in PyCharm "Run/runserver"). *Starting development server at http://127.0.0.1:8000/* should be visible
 * Open the URL of the development server in your browser.
-You should see "TODO"
+You should see the startpage of Zero21: A simple search input field (like google).

 ## Development Guidelines